 Grilled lobster is an unexpected delight in New England, especially when skilled lobstermen know how to take advantage of the full versatility of the sweet and often abundant crustaceans.
 If you want to go a step beyond steaming or boiling lobsters, pre-cracking the shells, then slathering the meat with brightly flavored cilantro-chile butter is a good place to start.
 (Cutting a live lobster in half can be a bit grisly for some, but it is well worth the task to ensure that the lobster meat gets direct contact with the grill.)
 Find all of our favorite lobster recipes here.

 - 8 tbsp.
 (4 oz.) unsalted butter, softened

 - 3 tbsp. finely chopped cilantro

-- 4 Fresno or Holland chiles, stemmed, seeded, and minced
+- 4 Fresno or Holland chiles, stemmed, seeded, and finely chopped

-- Build a medium-hot fire in a charcoal grill or heat a gas grill to medium-high.
-(Alternatively, heat a 12″ cast-iron grill pan over medium-high heat.)
-Place lobster halves (flesh side down) and claws on grill and cook for 5 minutes.
-Turn over lobster halves and claws and spread each with some of the cilantro-chile butter; continue cooking until cooked through, about 3 minutes more.
-Serve with lime wedges.
+- Heat a grill or grill pan to medium-high heat.
+Place the lobster halves (flesh-side-down) and claws on the grill and cook for 5 minutes.
+Turn over the lobster pieces and spread each with some of the cilantro-chile butter; continue cooking until the shells are bright red and the tail meat is just cooked through, about 3 minutes.
+Serve hot, with lime wedges for squeezing.